jhellerstein/blog/content/blog/crdt-turtles/index.md

 CRDTs sometimes add additional "update" operators:
 > `update`$: U \to (S \to S)$
-`update` takes an input value and uses it to directly mutate the local CRDT's state.
+`update` takes an input value of type $U$ and uses it to directly mutate the local CRDT's state.

 If all pairs of nodes eventually `merge` state in an associative, commutative and idempotent manner, then eventual convergence of a CRDT is guaranteed — no further assumptions required.